injectcode/encode-library/README.md

 # Obfuscating Strings, IP addresses and URL's
 ## EncodeText -T(default)
 Changing a string into different encodings.
 Changes characters from their regular ASCII encoding to unicode.
 This has a ton of ways to obfuscate it!
 hacktheplanet<script> could turn into `hacktheplanet﹤script﹥` or `𝖍ǎ𝕔𝔨ţ𝖍ȩ𝖕ℓǎ𝖓ȩţ`

 ## EncodeURL -U
 Changes a the contents of the text into a URL encoding, with different settings of course.
 Good for attempting to bypass filters for URL's.
 Instead of manually changing the URL with the codes, this automagically does it for you.
 By changing all y's to URL encode 'how's your day' turns into `how's %79our da%79`
+Also supports double encoding of URL's.

 ## EncodeAddress -A
 Changes the DNS or ip address given to the decimal format. <b> Firefox and Chrome </b> accept a format of IP address as a group of 4 octets or in decimal, octal or mixed So, This format could be good for bypassing filters.